Vantaa: Swedish rule

 The river Helsingaa soon gave its name to the entire area, and also inspired the coat of arms of Vantaa.
 The Helsinki socken was born from the 1370s to the 1390s, and the Church of St. Lawrence was built there in 1460.
 The church was located in a transport hub near the rivers of Vantaa and Kerava.
 Many roads also ran through the clerical centre: the King's Road from Turku to Vyborg and the Häme road to the Häme Castle and to the coast in the south.
 The first vicar in Helsingin pitäjä was mentioned in 1395.
-Helsingin pitäjä is seen as have established itself as a clerical and administrative parish in the 15th century, and the first mention of a church dedicated to Saint Lawrence in the area is from 1401.
+Helsingin pitäjä is seen as having established itself as a clerical and administrative parish in the 15th century, and the first mention of a church dedicated to Saint Lawrence in the area is from 1401.
 A local frälse family donated a land worth one skattmark from Rekola to the church of St. Lawrence.
 The name Helsinge was first mentioned in 1428.
 In the same year, fishing rights in the area were moved over to the Archdiocese of Turku, which helped the construction of a stone church to replace the old wooden one.

 Justice in Helsingin pitäjä was the responsibility of its own district court.
 It is known that the parish had its own district court in the 16th century.
 The court could be held by deputies hired by high-ranking judges, so-called lawreaders.
 The use of lawreaders was common from the late 16th century to the 1680s.

 Because of its poor location, Porvoo could not compete with the Hanseatic merchants in Tallinn, so in 1550 king Gustav Vasa decided to found the city of Helsinki at the site of Helsingin pitäjä at the mouth of the Helsingaa river.
 Helsingin pitäjä had already developed into a significant centre of marine trade in Uusimaa in the 1530s.
 However, the Vanhakaupunki area in Helsinki never became the city centre Gustav Vasa wanted during his lifetime.